RyanClementsHax/GameEngine/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

-Then run GenerateProject.bat to generate project/solution files so this can be opened and built in VS2019
+Then run scripts/Win-GenProjects.bat to generate project/solution files so this can be opened and built in VS2019